newrelic/centurion/README.md

 All of the DSL items (`host_port`, `host_volume`, `env_vars`, `host`) can be specified more than once and will append to the configuration.

+###Interpolation

+Currently there is one special feature for interpolation that can be added to any `env_var` value in the DSL.
+The string `%DOCKER_HOST%` will be replaced with the current server's hostname in the environment variable at deployment time.

 Deploying
 ---------